jjchong77/csci3055u-project-template/README.md

 > _Describe at least one contribution by the open source community written in the language._
+The open source library function for Rust is located on https://crates.io/.
+For the purpose of this assignmen, I opted to use the
 # Analysis of the language

 > _